-Stop Attacking Welfare Recipients!
-This may lead to a increase in crime, affecting many!
+Stop Attacking Welfare!
+This may lead to a DECREASE IN AUSTRALIANS SAFETY, affecting many!

 0 have signed.
 Let’s get to 500!